Lucasrsv1/6-nimmt/README.md

 	/**
 	 * Strategy that chooses a row to take when the player is forced to take a row.
 	 *
-	 * Describe here how your strategy chooses a row to take.
+	 * TODO: Describe here how your strategy chooses a row to take.
-	 * If you would rather keep the default logic, you can remove this method.
+	 * ?
+If you would rather keep the default logic, you can remove this method.
 	 *
 	 * @param gameRows Current state of the game rows.
 	 * @returns Index of the game row that the player chooses to take.